topomancy/gazetteer/etl/scripts/README.txt

 ---
 Notes for history and gazetter import for development:
 ---

+1. Generate history dumps from standard records

 add new directory in scripts file called "dump" - place in here the gz files for import

-in scripts/ run "sh history_generate.sh"
+in scripts/ run "sh history_generate.sh dump_folder index_name"  where dump_folder is the directory where the dumps are (defaults to dump) and index is the index (default gaztest2)
 (this reads in the standard data gz dump files and created appropriate history files for import) these history dumps are in scripts/historydump.

+2. Import standard records

 Import standard records dumps
 sh gazetteer_import.sh dump

+(sh gazetteer_import.sh dump_folder localhost:9200 index_name )

-Import history dumps
+3. Import history dumps

+(sh history_import.sh dump_folder localhost:9200 index_name )
 sh history_import.sh